-Haley: Syria regime change is 'inevitable'
+Haley: Syria regime change is inevitable

 But new airstrikes on Saturday, believed carried out by the Syrian regime or Russia, targeted Khan Sheikhoun again, raising criticism that the US action had been ineffective and should have aimed to destroy the facility's runway.

-But Trump tweeted in defense on Saturday night that targeting a runway made little sense and they were easily repaired.
+Trump tweeted in defense on Saturday night that targeting a runway made little sense and they were easily repaired.